About NOAA Ship Okeanos Explorer

 Video courtesy of the NOAA Office of Ocean Exploration and Research, Gulf of Mexico 2018.
 Download larger version (mp4, 151.2 MB).

-Since being commissioned in 2008, NOAA Ship Okeanos Explorer has traveled the globe, exploring everywhere from the Indonesian “Coral Triangle Region” and benthic environments in the Galápagos, to areas in the Gulf of Mexico, canyons and seamounts off the Northeast U.S. Atlantic coast, and marine protected areas within the Pacific.
+Since being commissioned in 2008, NOAA Ship Okeanos Explorer has traveled the globe, exploring everywhere from the Indonesian “Coral Triangle Region” and benthic environments in the Galápagos, to areas in the Gulf of Mexico, canyons and seamounts off the Northeast U.S. Atlantic coast, deep waters off Alaska, and marine protected areas within the Pacific.
 By collecting baseline information in never-before-explored areas, Okeanos Explorer expeditions further our knowledge while setting the stage for future in-depth exploration activities.

 Prior to being obtained by NOAA in 2004 and commissioned in 2008, Okeanos Explorer operated as the U.S. Naval Ship Capable, a T-AGOS class vessel.
 The ship was named by students from Illinois’ Woodstock High School in a nationwide ship-naming contest; in ancient Greek cosmology, Okeanos was the river/ocean that encircled the world.